 Tina strives to help people engage in a holistic practice that moves the body, aligns the breath and taps into the mental and emotional realm of the individual.
-People who work with Tina begin to understand the benefit of certain poses, the power of a breathing exercise and the body’s response to emotional pulls and responses.
-By using this holistic approach, individuals learn more about the body’s response to emotional pulls and stressors and create strategies that can be used in everyday life.
+People who work with Tina begin to understand the benefit of certain poses, the power of a breathing exercise and the body’s response to emotional pulls and life demands.
+By using this holistic approach Tina will work with individuals to create strategies that can be sustainable and used in everyday life.

 Tina’s Yoga and Mindfulness/Meditation training and experience includes:

-Tina weaves eastern yoga philosophy into her psychotherapy practice to creates a well-rounded, holistic approach that encourages self-exploration.
+Tina weaves eastern yoga philosophy into her psychotherapy practice to create a well-rounded, holistic approach that encourages self-exploration.

 When our bodies are tight, sore or closed off it impacts our emotions.
-Yoga helps decrease the physical pressures and ailments that can increase stress and anxiety.
-By allowing movement within our body we create space for physical and emotional changes; this is especially true when we are struggling mentally or emotionally.
-Through key yoga poses, sequences, and mantras, anxiety, depression and other mental health challenges, can be shifted and mastered.
+Body and breath work help decrease the physical pressures and ailments that can increase stress and anxiety.
+By allowing movement within our body we create space for physical, spiritual and emotional changes; this is especially true when we are struggling mentally or emotionally.
+Through key yoga poses, sequences, breath work, and mantras, anxiety, depression and other mental health challenges, can be shifted and mastered.

 Meditation and mindfulness factor strongly in Tina’s teachings.
 Practicing mindfulness allows us to truly get to know ourselves while giving us the capacity to lead a life that is filled with joyfulness, contentment and happiness.

 Additionally, as the mother of three girls, Tina is a firm believer in the power of play.
 Without play and laughter we neglect a part of our being that is pure and wholesome.
 Play helps us express ourselves, decrease our stress, problem solve, be creative and connect with others.
 Tina regularly infuses play therapy into her classes and follows the guiding principle of …